DONATE NOW

 By losing the Christian perspective (i.e., the faith that Christ triumphed on the cross, and therefore the cross is a source of serenityToday the word "sacrifice" has a sad and insufficient ring to it.
 The Pope expresses it well when he proposes overcoming the "merely human logic of sacrifice.
 In fact, sacrifice, without the full meaning given to it by the Christian perspective, is oppressive and self-destructive.

-In fact, in connection with the generosity that all parenting requiresThe Pope adds something that illuminates the road map for the ecclesial vocations: "When a vocation, whether in married, celibate or virginal life, does not reach the maturity of self-giving by stopping only at the logic of sacrifice, then instead of becoming a sign of the beauty and joy of love it runs the risk of expressing unhappiness, sadness and frustration."
+In fact, in connection with the generosity that all parenting requiresThe Pope adds something that illuminates the road map of ecclesial vocations: "When a vocation, whether in married, celibate or virginal life, does not reach the maturity of self-giving, stopping only at the logic of sacrifice, then instead of becoming a sign of the beauty and joy of love, it runs the risk of expressing unhappiness, sadness and frustration.

 And this can be seen in relation to the true meaning of Christian freedom, which overcomes not only the sacrificial mentality of the Old Testament, but also the temptation of a "voluntaristic moralism".